 The main indirect taxes include the Value Added Tax (VAT) and Excise Tax (IMESI).
-VAT's basic rate is 22%, with a minimum rate of 10% only applicable to certain products and services.
+The basic rate is 22%, with a minimum rate of 10% only applicable to certain products and services.
 Exports and circulation of most agricultural products are applied the zero rate regime, whereby tax credit is reimbursed.

 The Excise Tax (IMESI) is applied to the first disposal at any title carried out by producers or importers of certain products, excluding exports.
 Main products which fall under this category are fuel, tobacco, beverages, cosmetics and cars and the rate varies according to the item.

-At the time of assessing any investment in Uruguay, be aware that the country has a wide range of incentives which, among other benefits, allows you to discount the investment made from future income levied by IRAE.
+At the time of assessing any investment in Uruguay, be aware that the country has a wide range of incentives which, among other benefits, allows investors to discount the investment made from future income levied by IRAE.
 For more information, refer to the Investment Promotional Schemes chapter.